 Yelp explicitly states that they will not become involved in factual disputes.
 This means that a negative review might not be removed if the reviewer claims it to be factual.

-It is possible to file a defamation lawsuit to have the reviews removed, but there are other methods that are more cost and time effective.
+It's possible to file a defamation lawsuit to have the reviews removed, but there are other methods that are usually more cost and time effective - and work better.
 Also, something to consider is the following from the Yelp.com support site:

 Your online presence is important for your business.
 Just as having a bad review on Yelp can have a negative impact, so can posts owned by you on other social media sites.